chiwa/sertis-mini-blog/README.md

 This demo application is build by spring-boot and using in-memory DB(H2) that provide the Mini Card API.

-*** Please remember this application using in-memory Database so if you stop the application then the Data will be lose (It's for development environment)
+*** Please concern that we are using in-memory Database so if you stop the application then the Data will be lose (It's for development environment)

 ## How to run the API application?